-A family-owned business in central Ohio had placed a six million dollar office building into service in 1994.
+A family-owned business in central Ohio had placed a six million dollar office building into service.

 Several years after the building had been placed into service, cost segregation, a method of reclassifying building assets that significantly reduced the tax burden of owners of commercial property, became accepted by the IRS.
 Skoda Minotti determined that the business could reap significant tax benefits by employing this technique.